diiq/phocus/README.md

 ## Installing

-`yarn add ng-phocus` or `npm install ng-phocus`.
+`yarn add phocus` or `npm install phocus`.

-NgPhocus comes with typescript typings; no need to install them separately.
+Phocus comes with typescript typings; no need to install them separately.

 ## Basic Usage
 ### Defining the available actions: `ActionContextSevice` and `Action`